AngaBlue/express-zod-safe/README.md

 ```

 ### ⚠️ Missing Validation Schemas
 If you do not provide a validation schema for a particular request component (e.g. `params`, `query`, or `body`), then that component will be assumed to be empty.
 This means that requests with non-empty components will be rejected, and requests with empty components will be accepted.
-The types on the `req` object will also reflect this, and will be `undefined` if the component is not provided.
+The types on the `req` object will also reflect this, and will be an empty object `{}` if the component is not provided.

 ```ts
 const body = {